Noun Complements

 That-clause as a Noun Complement

-• Utterance or cognition nouns: These are nouns that are used to represent acts of thinking and communication.
-They are used to describe the action or process of expressing thoughts, ideas, or information such as news, hint, story, thought, idea, belief, fact, reason, truth, etc. For example:
+Communication or cognition nouns: These are nouns that are used to represent acts of thinking and communication.
+They are used to describe the action or process of expressing thoughts, ideas, or information; for example, news, hint, story, thought, idea, belief, fact, reason, truth, etc. Here are some examples:

 His thought that we should take a break was a welcome suggestion.